lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 to declare the IO bundle of a Chisel module (we will come back to this later in the cake pattern).
 Take the `bundleOut` as an example, it is evaluated by converting an array of `edgesOut` (edge parameter **`EO`**) to an array of IO bundles (**`BO`**).
 The edge parameter `edgesOut` is also a lazy variable evaluated from the array of output connections `oPorts` and the parameter array of the output connections `oParams`.
-As mentioned in the connection declaration operator `:=` at its friends, the final number of connections of an _angent_ is unknown if it has the special connections declared by `:*=` and `:=*`.
+As mentioned in the connection declaration operator `:=` at its friends, the final number of connections of an _agent_ is unknown if it has the special connections declared by `:*=` and `:=*`.
-In this case, this _agent_ can only resolve its port connection after its special naughbour is fully resolved.
+In this case, this _agent_ can only resolve its port connection after its special neighbour is fully resolved.
 In fact, the Diplomacy parameter negotiation process using the lazy variable to push downwards parameters from input _agents_ (who do not have inwards connections in the DAG) to output _agents_ (who do not have outwards connections in the DAG) and push upwards parameters from output _agents_ to input _agents_.
 This parameter pushing process is accomplished by the resolving of the tuple of lazy variables `(oPortMapping, iPortMapping, oStar, iStar)`.
 To be specific, the lazy value resolving process may directly call the value of `iStar` and `oStar` in its neighbour nodes, triggering their lazy variable evaluation.
 When this tuple is fully resolved, indicating the parameter pushing and negotiation is finalised, the port connections `oPorts` and corresponding parameters `oParams` are resolved.
-Finally, the IO bundle `bundleOut` is generated, which denotes the starting pint of the actual hardware generation.
+Finally, the IO bundle `bundleOut` is generated, which denotes the starting point of the actual hardware generation.

 ### 3.3 Cake pattern

-The so called `cake pattern' is the preferred way of extending the Rocket-Chip generator.
+The so called 'cake pattern' is the preferred way of extending the Rocket-Chip generator.

 Here is the example Rocket-Chip defined in [ExampleRocketSystem.scala](https://github.com/freechipsproject/rocket-chip/blob/master/src/main/scala/system/ExampleRocketSystem.scala):